-The very best footballers are great to watch, obviously, but sometimes, the players we remember longest are those that put winning games second, providing entertainment first.
+The very best footballers are those that do it consistently on the biggest stage, but sometimes the players we remember longest are those that put winning games second, providing entertainment first.

 We’re not talking about the likes of Cristiano Ronaldo, Lionel Messi and Ronaldinho – truly world class players with the honours lists to match their talent.